TriphiBot: A Triphibious Robot Combining FOC-based Propulsion with Eccentric Design: Robot Design

-The main novelty of \myrobot~is from the principle by leveraging the gravity and combined with special propulsion system.
+The main novelty of \myrobot is from the principle by leveraging the gravity and combined with special propulsion system.
 We specially design the position of CoG by applying the principle of the roly-poly toy.
-The CoG is located on the propeller plane with a small shift distance towards the front of the robot.
-This design make the main part of the drone, includes the propeller plane, become vertical to the ground when the wheels touch the supporting surface, either from land or seabed.
-When flying through the air or swimming in water, the small shift between the CoG and the centroid does not have much influence from the work.
+The CoG is located on the propeller plane with {a small shift distance} towards the front of the robot.
+This design makes the main part of the drone, including the propeller plane, become vertical to the ground when the wheels touch the supporting surface, whether on land or on the seabed.
+When flying through the air or swimming in water, the small shift between the CoG and the centroid does not have much influence on performance.
 Fig.~\ref{frame}(b) is the side view of robot attitude transition.
-By leveraging gravity, the robot's thrust vector is aligned with the ground motion by default, enabling $100\%$ of the thrust to be used for propulsion.
-Existing research has confirmed that robots using this method for ground movement can achieve energy savings of up to $95.37\%$ compared to aerial flight \cite{lai2025trofybot}.
-Meanwhile, the restoring torque $\tau_r = mg\delta \sin\theta_T$ generated by gravity provides efficient passive pitch stabilization on land or seabed.
-When the robot takes off from the land and seabed, it controls the pitch angle until its thrust is perpendicular to the horizontal plane.
+By leveraging gravity, the robot's thrust vector is aligned with the ground motion by default, enabling full thrust to be used for propulsion.
+Existing research has confirmed that robots using this method for ground movement can achieve energy savings of up to \qty{95.37}{\%} compared to aerial flight \cite{lai2025trofybot}.